A 5-step Program for What Ails Us – First Installment

 This is a gentle, poetic warning as to why we need to be honest, clear and respectful with each other.
 The concluding phrase, “the darkness around us is deep,” is a clear-eyed assessment of consequences we face if we don’t address troublesome trends all around us in honest, clear and respectful ways.

-We’re getting really good at fooling each other and ourselves these days and that’s placing us in great peril.
+We’re getting really good at fooling ourselves and each other these days and that’s placing us in great peril.
 Personal relationships, health, communities and even life as we know it all stand to unravel if we “know what occurs but [do] not recognize the fact.”
-Conversely, though, if our signals are clear, if we take it upon ourselves not to fool each other, and mutually recognize the facts, our lives can be more healthy, vibrant and meaningful.
+Conversely, though, if our signals are clear, if we take it upon ourselves not to fool each other, and mutually recognize the facts, our lives can be more healthy, meaningful and vibrant.
 Proactive honesty and clarity are not the only requirements, of course – that’s why I am suggesting the other 4 steps, too.
 But this first step . . . well, its step one!

 Consider the polarization that we lament in current American society.
 We humans are seemingly (and increasingly) prone to blindly advocating or even insisting on things we may or may not actually believe in or find valuable in the final analysis!
 If our egos, tribalism or group-think kick in, it then becomes incredibly hard to analyze the positions we hold and we cannot admit that we’re being obstinate!
 That’s why I often joke with my kids that “the mind is a terrible thing.”
 Period.
 Watch out for it.